Lilianada/Lilianada/README.md

 With over two years of hands-on experience, I have developed and shipped innovative products to clients worldwide, ranging from startups to established corporations.
 Currently, I am furthering my expertise as the Lead Frontend Engineer with Supreme Marketing Limited, where I continue to enhance and refine my skills in user interface design and development.

-I maintain a fervent passion for frontend development, consistently seeking out opportunities to leverage modern frameworks and libraries to deliver aesthetically pleasing, performant, and user-centric applications.
+I maintain a fervent passion for Frontend Development, consistently seeking out opportunities to leverage modern frameworks and libraries to deliver aesthetically pleasing, performant, and user-centric applications.
 I am always eager to learn and adapt to new technologies and best practices, ensuring that the digital products I create are not only functional, but also intuitive, accessible, and visually captivating.

 Looking forward to connecting with professionals and organizations passionate about transforming user experiences through state-of-the-art web and mobile solutions.